+1. Using Best Practices Guidelines

+- Identify the specific audience to review this document, including HR personnel, managers, and potential peer support specialists. - Develop a clear and concise statement of purpose for hiring Certified Medi-Cal Peer Support Specialists (CMPSS) or certifying current Peer Support workers - Develop a brief training designed to educate all employees about the history of the peer support movement.

+2. Overview of Peer Support Specialists in Behavioral Health Settings

+- Development of content or training materials that can be shared with employees to emphasize the value of peer work. - Implement a structured training program that covers state qualifications and training requirements for CMPSS - Create a support system to identify, address and mitigate unique challenges with integrating CMPSS workers

+3. Recruitment and Hiring

-- 1. Using best practices guidelines - □ Identify the specific audience to review this document, including HR personnel, managers, and potential peer support specialists. - Develop a clear and concise statement of purpose for hiring Certified Medi-Cal Peer Support Specialists (CMPSS) or certifying current Peer Support workers - Develop a brief training designed to educate all employees about the history of the peer support movement. - 2.
-Overview of Peer Support Specialists in Behavioral Health Settings - Development of content or training materials that can be shared with employees to emphasize the value of peer work. - Implement a structured training program that covers state qualifications and training requirements for CMPSS - Create a support system to identify, address and mitigate unique challenges with integrating CMPSS workers - 3.
-Recruitment and Hiring - Develop a detailed job description that outlines the requirements and qualifications for peer support specialist candidates. - Establish a structured interview process with predefined criteria for selecting candidates. - □ Implement a transparent decision-making process for selecting the final candidate. - Design competitive compensation and benefits packages to attract top talent. - Review/create flexible work arrangements that accommodate the unique needs of CMPSS - Provide a clear career development plan, including potential pathways for advancement. - 4.
-Establishing a Welcoming & Inclusive Workplace - Review and amend diversity and inclusion training programs to foster an inclusive environment for peer workers - Review and amend inclusive policies and practices and communicate them to all employees. - Review and amend established procedures for addressing and reporting discrimination and harassment. - Explore innovative training options to further diversity and inclusion training. - □ Publish guidelines for conduct, protection, reporting, and resolution procedures. - Assign leadership teams the responsibility to develop initiatives that promote diversity and inclusion. - Create and maintain policies and procedures that explicitly support the role of peer workers. - Establish a feedback mechanism that allows peer workers to provide input on policies and procedures.
+- Tailor the CMPSS Job Description to outline the requirements and qualifications for peer support specialist candidates for your organization. - Establish a structured interview process with predefined criteria for selecting candidates. - Implement a transparent decision-making process for selecting the final candidate. - Design competitive compensation and benefits packages to attract top talent. - Review/create flexible work arrangements that accommodate the unique needs of CMPSS - Provide a clear career development plan, including potential pathways for advancement.

+4. Establishing a Welcoming & Inclusive Workplace

+- Review and amend diversity and inclusion training programs to foster an inclusive environment for peer workers - Review and amend inclusive policies and practices and communicate them to all employees. - Review and amend established procedures for addressing and reporting discrimination and harassment. - Explore innovative training options to further diversity and inclusion training. - Publish guidelines for conduct, protection, reporting, and resolution procedures. - Assign leadership teams the responsibility to develop initiatives that promote diversity and inclusion. - Create and maintain policies and procedures that explicitly support the role of peer workers. - Establish a feedback mechanism that allows peer workers to provide input on policies and procedures.